NOTAF First Year Presentation Days

 What is more important, content or style?

 Both content and style are important.
 The audience may ask questions or comment on both the content and style of the presentation.
-However, the particular advantage of the Seminar Training Days is that it provides an opportunity for a frank yet supportive discussion of presentation skills at a very early point in a young academic’s career.
+However, the particular advantage of the Presentation Days is that it provides an opportunity for a frank yet supportive discussion of presentation skills at a very early point in a young academic’s career.

 Isn’t a 15-minute presentation rather short?